sketchplugins/plugin-directory/README.md

 - [Hubble Sketch Plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app
 - [Iban Generator](https://github.com/idriesalbender/iban-sketch-plugin), by idix: Generate random International Bank Account Numbers (IBAN)
 - [IcanIcon](https://github.com/Sugarcode-Team/icanicon-live-sketch-plugin), by Sugarcode: icanicon.io allows you to keep your icon libraries in sync with your Design System.
-- [Iconfont Webview](https://github.com/keremciu/sketch-iconfont-web), by Kerem Sevencan: New and easy way of using Icons in Sketch
 - [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
 - [Icons → Code](https://github.com/Sugarcode-Team/icons-to-code-sketch-plugin-live), by Sugarcode: Export Icons as vector-perfect code components for Android, React, ReactNative, Angular, Vue, TTF, EPS, PDF, Custom components and more.
 - [ImageCodeExporter](https://github.com/funfungo/ImageCodeExporter), by funfungo: A Plugin that export your sketch layer for code usage